How to Install FreeScout with Nginx on Ubuntu Linux

 sudo mariadb

-Run these commands inside the MariaDB console:
+Execute these queries inside the MariaDB prompt:

 CREATE DATABASE freescoutdb CHARSET utf8mb4 COLLATE utf8mb4_unicode_ci; CREATE USER freescoutdbuser@localhost IDENTIFIED BY 'your_secure_password'; GRANT ALL ON freescoutdb.* TO freescoutdbuser@localhost WITH GRANT OPTION; FLUSH PRIVILEGES; exit